securzecom/dpdpa-docs/docs/3. Schedules/06 - SCHEDULE SIX: Terms and Conditions of Appointment and Service of Officers and Employees of the Board copy.md

 ### Policy Significance

-The Sixth Schedule embodies a **dual governance model** — operational autonomy for efficiency and procedural alignment with Central Government for integrity.
+The Sixth Schedule embodies a **dual governance model** — operational autonomy for efficiency and procedural alignment with the Central Government for integrity.
 It balances **public accountability** with the flexibility to engage external specialists.

 By importing proven frameworks from the civil service system while enabling market-based hiring through NISG, the Schedule ensures that the Board can attract multidisciplinary expertise — legal, technical, and managerial — essential for enforcing India’s data-protection regime.